SwissLife-OSS/HotChocolate.Extensions/README.md

 #### Translation on demand

 The field can be made translatable.
 In this scenario, the field has two possible states: translated or not translated.
-The consumer of the app decides whether he wants the translated state of the field or the non translated state.
+The consumer of the application decides whether he wants the translated state of the field or the non-translated state.
-He does so by adding, or not adding, the field directive @translate to the field in his query.
+He does so by adding, or not adding, the field directive ```@translate``` to the field in his query.

 ```csharp
 public class AddressType : ObjectType<Query>